i-Asset/eclass-service/README.md

  ```

- @TODO: point to the proper service
- The Service may be verified online [Nimble-Staging](http://nimble-staging.salzburgresearch.at/index/actuator/info)
+ The Service may be verified online [iAsset-Staging](http://iasset.salzburgresearch.at/semantic-lookup-service/actuator/info)